 It could be that your membership has expired.
 If this is the case then please email email@example.com and they’ll be able to renew your membership for you.
 If your membership is still valid then it might be that your online account isn’t linked to your membership record.
 Please contact firstname.lastname@example.org and they’ll be able to link the two together for you.
 Please bear with us as the team are dealing with lots of queries at the moment.

 I’m a member and all of the slots have been filled, can you release more for the day.
 I want to visit?

-Members now only need to book on weekends (Sat & Sun) and during school holidays – which are our busiest times.
+Members now only need to book during school holidays (Sat 19 Dec to Sun 3 Jan) – which are our busiest times.

 This is so ensure that social distancing can be maintained and to adhere to government guidelines.